sandip3/Grocery-Market/Readme.md

 ---

-"pip install gunicorn" = For seveing mutithreding yout app in heruku it use 'Procfile' 'Procfile' = used by heruku for deploying app
+"pip install gunicorn" = For seveing mutithreding yout app in `Render` it use 'Procfile'